NFL Free Agency Talk: Baltimore Ravens Add Two Huge Players In Earl Thomas And Mark Ingram

-The 2019 league year for the NFL doesn’t start still for a couple of hours, but the Baltimore Ravens are wasting absolutely no time making a big splash.
-Early on Wednesday afternoon, the Ravens met two of their big needs by getting one of the best safeties in the league and a running back who became available just 24 hours earlier.
+The NFL trade season is winding up, but the Baltimore Ravens are wasting absolutely no time in making a big splash.
+Early on Wednesday afternoon, the Ravens met two of their big needs by getting one of the best safeties in the league, and a running back who became available just 24 hours earlier.
 Baltimore was already prepared to compete in 2019, but Earl Thomas and Mark Ingram will make them truly dangerous.

-For months and even years, Earl Thomas has been at odds with the Seattle Seahawks and it seemed only a matter of time until he was out of there.
-Trade rumors came up every single year and it seemed as if he would be dealt, but it simply never happened.
+For months and even years, Earl Thomas has been at odds with the Seattle Seahawks — so much so that it seemed only a matter of time until he was out of there.
+Trade rumors came up every single year, and it seemed as if he would be dealt away, but it simply never happened.

-Thomas is one of the best safeties in the entire NFL and he has long wanted to be paid as such, but who would do it?
-The Dallas Cowboys have been the team named most often when it came to landing Thomas, but that’s not the way things went in free agency this year and it hasn’t even officially started.
+Thomas is one of the best safeties in the entire NFL, and he has long wanted to be paid as such — but who would do so?
+The Dallas Cowboys have been the team named most often when it came to landing Thomas, but that’s not the way things went in free agency this year — and it hasn’t even officially started.

-ESPN is reporting that Thomas intends to sign a four-year deal worth $55 million with the Baltimore Ravens as soon as it’s legal to do it.
-While nothing is confirmed until the name is on the dotted line, Thomas’ tweet appears to signal that the reports online are correct.
+ESPN is reporting that Thomas intends to sign a four-year deal worth $55 million with the Baltimore Ravens as soon as it’s legal to do so.
+While nothing is confirmed until the name is signed on the dotted line, Thomas’ tweet appears to signal that the early reports are correct.

 Yeaaaaaaaa !! ????????????